CI MED Class of 2023 Members Chosen for Top-Ranked Residency Programs, Competitive Specialties

 From early in his medical school career, Jacques Lowe developed a passion for emergency medicine.
 He’s excited to carry that commitment forward at Kaiser Permanente in San Diego.
 “I know the reputation is that you’re a ‘jack of all trades,’ but emergency medicine is really diversified, and I like the procedures you have to know and use.
 Plus, working in emergency medicine also supports vulnerable communities, and that was something that was very important to me,” Lowe said.
 He hopes to follow up residency with a fellowship in wilderness medicine.

-CI MED’s 2023 Match Day also resulted several students who will serve their residencies in Illinois, including several at Carle Foundation Hospital in Urbana, including Bara Saadah who led a team to innovate a new anti-fatigue vest to help surgeons combat fatigue during long or physically demanding procedures.
+CI MED’s 2023 Match Day also resulted several students who will serve their residencies in Illinois, including several at Carle Foundation Hospital in Urbana.
+Among them is Bara Saadah who led a team to innovate a new anti-fatigue vest to help surgeons combat fatigue during long or physically demanding procedures.
 Saadah will specialize psychiatry in the city he’s called home throughout his academic career, from elementary school to medical school.
 “I love this city.
 I have a lot of faith in the hospital, I have a lot of faith in the community, and I want to continue to give back,” Saadah said.

 While residency candidates in most specialties learn their results on Match Day, matches in special categories including the military, ophthalmology, and urology are revealed earlier.